-We also would specifically call out that the suggestion to prohibit the denial of claims based on any innocent misrepresentation in respect of credit insurance sold under a licensing exemption (that is, other than by a licensed agent) appears at present to be a very undefined, open-ended concept which, until and unless fleshed out with much greater detail, could well create a flawed, "slippery slope" in this sector of life and health insurance.
+We also would specifically call out that the suggestion to prohibit the denial of claims based on any innocent misrepresentation in respect of credit insurance sold under a licensing exemption (that is, other than by a licensed agent) - in the3rd bullet point, Recommendation #47 - appears at present to be a very undefined, open-ended concept which, until and unless fleshed out with much greater detail, could well create a flawed, "slippery slope" in this sector of life and health insurance.
 While common law concepts related to fraudulent, negligent and innocent misrepresentation exist, it is not clear how the Ministry of Finance wishes to define "innocent misrepresentation."
-Similarly, the introduction of such a new element to the terms and conditions, in the context of creditor's group insurance, would add undue complexity for consumers to what is intended to be a simple, affordable product, and would also likely have a negative impact on product availability and pricing - both of which would be detriments to consumers.
+Similarly, the introduction of such a new element to the terms and conditions, in the context of creditor's group insurance, would add undue complexity for consumers to what is intended to be a simple, affordable product.